cni-genie/CNI-Genie/docs/network-policy/README.md

 ## You can find here our [existing & future features covered in CNI-Genie](../CNIGenieFeatureSet.md)

 # Feature 4: CNI-Genie "Network Policy Engine"
+NOTE: this feature has not been implemented yet!

 ## Use Case